Automattic/wp-calypso/packages/composite-checkout/README.md

 ### createRegistry

 Creates a [data store](#data-stores) registry to be passed (optionally) to [CheckoutProvider](#checkoutprovider).
 See the `@wordpress/data` [docs for this function](https://developer.wordpress.org/block-editor/packages/packages-data/#createRegistry).

-### createStripeMethod

-Creates a [Payment Method](#payment-methods) object.
-Requires passing an object with the following properties:

-- `store: StripeStore`.
-The result of calling [createStripePaymentMethodStore](#createStripePaymentMethodStore).
-- `stripe: object`.
-The configured stripe object.
-- `stripeConfiguration: object`.
-The stripe configuration object.

-### createStripeMethodStore

-Creates a data store for use by [createStripeMethod](#createStripeMethod).

 ### defaultRegistry